UmarAftab174/UmarAftab174/README.md

 ---
 ## A Bit About Me
 I'm a final-year AI undergraduate at Bahria University Karachi.
-Currently interning at Unikrew Solutions, where I lead the LLM component of an internal initiative, evaluating and fine-tuning an open-source model for on-premise deployment to keep sensitive data off third-party APIs.
+Currently interning at Unikrew Solutions, where I lead the LLM component of an internal initiative, evaluating and fine-tuning an open-source model for on-premises deployment to keep sensitive data off third-party APIs.
 I build AI systems that bridge the gap between research and production, with a focus on **fintech, healthcare, and automation**.
 Open to collaborations and full-time opportunities.

 ---
 ## Certifications & Activities